birkiy/birkiy.github.io/_pages/about.md

 **A bit nerd:** I am currently a Ph.D. student in the Bioinformatics program at the University of British Columbia (UBC), working at Vancouver Prostate Centre (VPC).
 With that said, I am a proud member of [Lack Lab](https://lacklab.ku.edu.tr/).
 Check out our cool publications!

-I am also one of the editors of [ODTUCAN](https://odtualumnicanada.ca/magazine/) magazine!
+I take great pride in being one of the editors of [ODTUCAN](https://odtualumnicanada.ca/magazine/) magazine!